truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/UseAdvancedReplicationSCALE.md

 ![SCALEReplicationAdvancedSourceOptions](/images/SCALE/SCALEAdvRepSource.png "Advanced Replication: Source")

 By default, the replication task uses snapshots to quickly transfer data to the receiving system.
-When **Full Filesystem Replication** is set, the chosen **Source** is completely replicated, including all dataset properties, snapshots, child datasets, and clones.
-When choosing this option, it is recommended to allocate additional time for the replication task to run.
+When **Full Filesystem Replication** is set, the task completely replicates the chosen **Source**, including all dataset properties, snapshots, child datasets, and clones.
+When choosing this option, we recommended allocating additional time for the replication task to run.

 Leaving **Full Filesystem Replication** unset but setting **Include Dataset Properties** includes just the dataset properties in the snapshots to be replicated.

 Checking the **Recursive** check box allows you to recursively replicate child dataset snapshots or exclude specific child datasets or properties from the replication.

-Enter new defined properties in the **Properties Override** field to replace existing dataset properties with the newly defined properties in the replicated files.
+Enter newly defined properties in the **Properties Override** field to replace existing dataset properties with the newly defined properties in the replicated files.

 List any existing dataset properties to remove from the replicated files in the **Properties Exclude** field.

 Local sources are replicated by snapshots that were generated from a periodic snapshot task and/or from a defined naming schema that matches manually created snapshots.

-Select a previously configured periodic snapshot task for this replication task in **Periodic Snapshot Tasks** drop down list.
-The replication task selected must have the same vales in **Recursive** and **Exclude Child Datasets** as the chosen periodic snapshot task.
+Select a previously configured periodic snapshot task for this replication task in the **Periodic Snapshot Tasks** drop-down list.
+The replication task selected must have the same values in **Recursive** and **Exclude Child Datasets** as the chosen periodic snapshot task.
 Selecting a periodic snapshot schedule removes the **Schedule** field.

 To define specific snapshots from the periodic task to use for the replication, set **Replicate Specific Snapshots** and enter a schedule.
 The only periodically generated snapshots included in the replication task are those that match your defined schedule.